damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 **Send Calendly link of the next person in the process.** If you have decided to let the applicant move on to the next interview, save time by sending the next interviewer's Calendly link to the applicant.
 This saves the time that it would otherwise take for the next interviewer to get around to sending the link, and it thus works in everyone's benefit.

+**Compensation is discussed at start and end, but not in between.** Compensation expectations are asked about during the [screening call](#screening-call).
+If the expectations seem unworkable to the hiring manager (based on what had been discussed with the compensation committee at the [creation of the vacancy](#vacancy-creation-process)), then the hiring manager can send a note (or ask People Ops to send a note) to the candidate explaining that the expectations are too far apart.
+If the expectations are aligned, then the topic of compensation should not re-surface until an [offer is discussed internally](#offer-authorization).
+Following this guideline avoids conflating technical and team interviews with contract discussions, and keeps the process flowing smoothly.

-**The CEO authorizes offers.** The hiring manager should propose a suggestion for an offer (including bonus structure if applicable, etc.) as an internal comment in Workable, but _not_ make the offer until the CEO explicitly authorizes this.
+**The CEO authorizes offers.** <a name="offer-authorization"></a>The hiring manager should propose a suggestion for an offer (including bonus structure if applicable, etc.) as an internal comment in Workable, but _not_ make the offer until the CEO explicitly authorizes this.
 The CEO authorizes offers by way of an internal comment in Workable of the form "You may offer X base comp, Y stock options, and the following bonus structure" depending on what is applicable.
 The hiring manager can then make the actual offer to the applicant.
 This may change if/when we have a [global compensation framework](/handbook/people-operations/#compensation-principles) in place.

 The visibility of internal comments in Workable can be switched between hiring team _managers_ only, or _all_ members of the hiring team.
-Consider making comments that relate to compensation visible to hiring _managers_ only.
+Comments that relate to compensation should be visible to hiring _managers_ only.

 ### Typical process